ICTatRTI/amanzi-timeseries/docs/docs/components.md

   ]
   ```
 ## Notes on Datetime
 The datetime fields are stored in the proto as integer seconds since the epoch.
 In a JSON representation of proto message they are converted to ISO 8601 string format.
-This can m,ake it appear as though the datetime is stored as ISO 8601 string but it is not.
+This can make it appear as though the datetime is stored as ISO 8601 string but it is not.

 When working with the proto in Python there are `ToDatetime()` and `FromDatetime()` methods for the datetime fields that handel the conversion from python datetime object to integer seconds and back.